 Golden Retrievers and Labrador Retrievers are also prone to allergies.
 Namely, FAD, CAD, food, and environmental allergies.
 Therefore, if you have a Goldendoodle or a Labradoodle, be prepared for a risk of allergies.
 (Source)

 Additionally, Cocker Spaniels are also prone to developing allergies.
-Thus, Australian Labradoodles might be at risk, too.
+Thus, Cockapoos and Australian Labradoodles might be at risk, too.

 Symptoms of Allergies in Dogs